Finch Restorations – Specialist Motorbike Mechanic (Hindmarsh / Adelaide Hills)

 - Carburettor strip and rebuild, jetting, tuning, and synchronisation where applicable.

-- Working confidently on pre-computer systems (points ignition, magnetos, mechanical regulators, etc.).
+- Working confidently on pre-computer systems (points ignition, magnetos, mechanical regulators, and related systems).

 - Stripping, labelling, and storing assemblies as part of restoration projects, with clear documentation.